 Why I Became a Consultant

 *note: since the time of this publishing in 2017 I’ve decided to no longer remain a consultant.
 In order to stay in the program you must sell a certain amount or pay to be reinstituted.
-As I wasn’t pushing the products and selling intentionally, it became hard to meet the quota and I chose not to renew.
+As I wasn’t a huge fan of most of the products, I wasn’t pushing and selling intentionally.
+To remain a Beautycounter consultant you must sell a certain amount, something that didn’t sit well with me.
+They are not transparent about this quota and I found this disappointing.

 So in the end I decided to become a consultant for two reasons: